DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/configs.md

     - Group: Select the group to which the current configuration belongs.
 The default value is `DEFAULT_GROUP`.

+        !!! note

-        > ** Namespaces are typically used to isolate environments and groups to separate projects **。
+            Namespaces are typically used to isolate environments and groups to separate projects.

     - Configuration format: Sets the format of the current configuration file.